padeir0/millipascal/readme.md

 Structs and unions will never be added because that will need a complete refactor of the IR, currently, it treats stack frame slots as isomorphic 8 byte cells, which doesn't work well with those compound types.
+Allocating these types on the "heap" would be a weird behaviour.